opencord/docs/prereqs/docker-registry.md

 Simply modify the values as needed, uninstall the containers previously deployed, and deploy them again.

-> **NOTE**: it's better to extend the existing helm charts, rather than directly modifying them.
+> **Note**: It is better to extend the existing helm charts, rather than directly modifying them.
 This way you can keep the original configuration as it is, and just override some values when needed.
-You can do this by writing your additional configuration yaml file, and parsing it as needed, adding -f my-additional-config.yml to your helm commands.
+You can do this by writing your additional configuration yaml file, and parsing it as needed, adding `-f my-additional-config.yml` to your helm commands.

 The full CORD helm charts reference documentation is available [here](../charts/helm.md).